Sohou08/Hadoop-Spark/file_format/readme.md

    ![csv-tsv](https://user-images.githubusercontent.com/51121757/80370776-b7467800-8888-11ea-9245-d0bc60d8c115.JPG)

 ### 2. JSON (JavaScript object notation)
-JSON is a text Input Format containing record which might be in any form (string, integer, object,nested data...).
+JSON is a text Input Format containing record which might be in any form (string, integer, booleans, object, nested data...).
 It support serialization and deserialization process.
 JSON is compared to XML due to the fact it can store data in hierarchical format.
 Both are user-readable but JSON is much smaller than XML.
 There are commonly used in network communication.
 They stores metadata with the data, fully enabling schema evolution.
 However, JSON is not splittable due to the fact it does't contain a special character where we can based to subdivise the text e.g "\n" quote.
 It is widely used file format for NoSQL databases such as MongoDB, Couchbase, Azure Cosmos DB,...